VINYL INSTALL KNOWLEDGE BASE

 tetra@tetraworld.co

 We tend to respond within a business day and are happy to help troubleshoot any problems.
-If some pieces get damaged during install, we are often able to send replacements pieces with shipping at the buyers expense.
+Replacement pieces are also available, just inquire via email.